Floogles/startups_succeed_or_fail/README.md

 # startups_succeed_or_fail
-A work in progress using ML techniques on a large open source data set from Kaggle (~65,000 entries) about startups to determine whether they will succeed or fail.
+A work in progress using ML techniques on a large open source data set from Kaggle (~65,000 rows) about startups to determine whether they will succeed or fail.
 Link to Kaggle data set is here: https://www.kaggle.com/datasets/yanmaksi/big-startup-secsees-fail-dataset-from-crunchbase.

 Given it is a work in progress, comments are not yet present.
 These will be added in time.
 Code includes examples of exploratory data analysis, geographical plots, correlation plots, and filling in missing data.